BorjaGD94/Book-Store/README.md

              III.
 Give your new account a password of itmd4515.
              IV.
 Click on Apply to create the account.
              V. Click on Schema Privileges, add your new itmd4515 schema, select "All" privileges, and click apply.
-   3. Create a NetBeans database connection to your new MySQL database.
-This database connection will be by various tools within NetBeans.          a.
+   3. Create a NetBeans database connection to the new MySQL database.
+This database connection will be by various tools within NetBeans.
+         a.
 Click on the Services tab.
          b. <img src="https://github.com/BorjaGD94/Book-Store/blob/master/screenshots/3.png" height="280">
          c.
 Right-click on Databases and choose New Connection.
          d.
 Select the MySQL JDBC Driver and click Next.